jurgen-kluft/ccode/clay/deptrackr/dependency tracking.md

 - Written in pure Go
 - No external dependencies

+## Design and Implementation Notes:

+- We load the DB from disk and use it to query the state of a file, we create a new DB that we use to register files and their dependencies.
+  The new one becomes the main DB when we save it, and we delete the previous DB.
+On the next run, we load the new DB from disk and use it to query the state of a file.
+- When nothing has changed, we do not write the new DB to disk, this is to avoid unnecessary disk writes.

 ## Dependency Tracking General Information:

 The purpose of dependency tracking is to not compile a source file if it